dkstyle0/csc575/README.txt

 After this I made the script open up Firefox and open the contents of this wrapped in <html> and <body> tags so that the links and images show up somewhat accurately.

-This is a test change.
+This is a test change